 Tesla’s Full Self-Driving Technology Faces Scrutiny from Industry Expert

-Jesse Levinson, cofounder and CTO of autonomous vehicle company Zoox, has shared his experiences and concerns regarding Tesla’s Full Self-Driving (FSD) technology at TechCrunch Disrupt.
+Jesse Levinson, co-founder and CTO of autonomous vehicle company Zoox, has shared his experiences and concerns regarding Tesla’s Full Self-Driving (FSD) technology at TechCrunch Disrupt.
 As a Tesla owner who occasionally uses the FSD feature, Levinson described the experience as stressful, citing potential complacency as a significant concern.

 Tesla’s FSD technology is a cornerstone of the company’s vision for fully autonomous vehicles and robotaxis.
 CEO Elon Musk has ambitious plans to deploy unsupervised vehicles as early as next year.
 However, Levinson’s comments highlight the challenges and risks associated with the current state of the technology.